An Ultimate Grand Canyon Tours Guide for 2021

 Due to its higher elevation, North Rim Grand Canyon weather can be much cooler, resulting in having to shut down during the winter months.
 When it is open to visitors, North Rim Grand Canyon camping is a big draw for outdoor lovers.
 There is also North Rim Grand Canyon lodging if you prefer indoor accommodations, and North Rim Grand Canyon hikes when you’re ready to venture outside.
 North Rim Grand Canyon to Las Vegas is about a 4.5-hour drive.
 You can download the North Rim Grand Canyon map online to get a better idea of what it looks like.

-5. Grand Canyon Packages and Tours
+4. Grand Canyon packages and tours

-An excellent way to experience the Grand Canyon to the fullest is to book one of the multiple Grand Canyon vacation packages 2021 has to offer.
-You will be able to see the best parts of the Grand Canyon, including the stunning views, museums, trails, wildlife, attractions, and more.
-Depending on what kind of experience you want to have, there are Grand Canyon vacation packages for couples, Grand Canyon tour packages from Las Vegas, 4 day Grand Canyon vacation packages, and so many other ways to make your vacation special.
+Depending on what kind of experience you want to have, there are Grand Canyon vacation packages for couples, Grand Canyon tour packages from Las Vegas, four-day Grand Canyon vacation packages, and so many other ways to make your vacation special.
 Here are some packages you should consider:

-Grand Canyon West Rim Bus Tour (NOW BOOKING)
+Grand Canyon West Rim bus tour

-Grand Canyon South Rim Bus Tour (NOW BOOKING)
+Grand Canyon South Rim bus tour

-Our full-day Grand Canyon South Rim Bus Tour features exciting views of the extinct volcano on Fortification Hill in Lake Mead National Recreation Area, a stop at the Grand Canyon Visitor’s Center, and all the best views of the Grand Canyon.
+Our full-day Grand Canyon South Rim bus tour features exciting views of the extinct volcano on Fortification Hill in Lake Mead National Recreation Area, a stop at the Grand Canyon Visitor’s Center, and all the best views of the Grand Canyon.

-Grand Canyon South Rim Bus Tour With IMAX Tickets
+Grand Canyon South Rim bus tour with IMAX tickets

 Take a relaxing bus tour from Las Vegas to the Grand Canyon South Rim, which includes a stop at the Grand Canyon Visitor’s Center, tickets to the IMAX movie theater complex, and views from the widest and deepest points of the Grand Canyon.

 Experience one of the Seven Wonders of the Natural World.
-This Grand Canyon South Rim Bus Tour package includes a 25-minute helicopter tour of the Grand Canyon, the best views of the South Rim, and a relaxing ride to and from Las Vegas on our luxury motor coach.
+This Grand Canyon South Rim bus tour package includes a 25-minute helicopter tour of the Grand Canyon, the best views of the South Rim, and a relaxing ride to and from Las Vegas on our luxury motor coach.

-Grand Canyon South Rim Tour With Skydiving
+Grand Canyon South Rim tour with skydiving

-See the Grand Canyon like never before with our thrilling skydiving tour from Las Vegas!
+See the Grand Canyon like never before with our thrilling skydiving tour from Las Vegas.
 Training with a professional tandem skydiving instructor is included in this package, so you don’t need any experience.
 We’ll even pick you up and drop you off at your Las Vegas hotel.

-Grand Canyon South Rim Tour With Hummer Experience
+Grand Canyon South Rim tour with Hummer experience

 Take a day trip to the Grand Canyon South Rim on a luxury bus tour from Las Vegas.
-Then, explore the Grand Canyon in style aboard a state of the art Hummer.
+Then, explore the Grand Canyon in style aboard a state-of-the-art Hummer.
 The Grand Canyon Hummer experience is one you’ll never forget.

-6. When to Visit the Grand Canyon
+5. When to visit the Grand Canyon

 Visiting the Grand Canyon during different times of the year can give you a unique experience every time.
 So, when is the best time to visit the Grand Canyon?
 What is considered the peak season?
 When should you go to avoid the crowds?
-Here are a few tips that may help you decide what time of year is best for you.
+Here are a few Grand Canyon tour tips that may help you decide what time of year is best for you:

-Best Times to Visit the Grand Canyon
+Best times to visit the Grand Canyon

-Spring.
 A springtime visit to the Grand Canyon is generally considered to be one of the best times to experience the Grand Canyon.
 Temperatures are milder than the harsh summer or winter months, which makes for a more comfortable Grand Canyon visit.
 Spring is also the best time to visit the Grand Canyon Skywalk at the West Rim because it’s clear enough to see all the way to the bottom of the canyon.
 March through May usually provide these ideal conditions while also avoiding the biggest tourist crowds.

 However, spring may not be the best time to visit the North Rim of the Grand Canyon.
 There might be lingering snow from the colder winter months, so access to some roads could still be limited.
 Consider visiting the North Rim during the summer months for a more enjoyable experience in this part of the Grand Canyon.
 Because only 10% of visitors choose to visit the North Rim versus the South Rim, you most likely won’t have to deal with overwhelming crowds, even during the summer.

-Fall.
 Another one of the best times to visit the Grand Canyon is in the fall.
 The Grand Canyon in September can be truly beautiful and for so many reasons.
 The crowds are limited, the temperatures are mild, and you can expect most hiking trails to be open because snowfall has not yet happened.
 The Grand Canyon in October can start to get a little cold but is manageable with the right clothing and equipment.
 If you plan on visiting the North Rim in the fall, check for weather conditions and plan accordingly.

-Summer.
 Summer is definitely considered to be the peak season for the Grand Canyon, with tourist crowds reaching their highest numbers between June and August.
 If you decide to visit the Grand Canyon during the summer months, you can expect high temperatures, particularly at the South Rim and West Rim.
 High desert weather can also be volatile at times, so you may get caught in a sudden downpour of rain or a particularly windy day.
 However, daylight hours are longer during the summer, giving you and your family more time to explore everything the Grand Canyon has to offer.

-Winter.
 Although the North Rim is closed during the winter and some consider it to be the worst time to visit the Grand Canyon, visiting the West or South Rim between December and February can be a unique experience.
 In fact, some people actually prefer to see the Grand Canyon covered in snow, even if the temperatures can be quite cold.
 Depending on winter storms, some trails and scenic routes may be closed or limited, so you should be prepared for possible setbacks to your plans.
 On the bright side, though, you may get discounted rates on Grand Canyon tours and lodging without having to deal with the crowds.

 Weather in the Grand Canyon